 If you're in the market for a green tie, go beyond just colour.
 Craftsmanship, material, country of origin, interlining, and the number of folds are all essential elements.
 Add visual interest to your checklist.

-Our Green Tie, pictured above is made with a Grenadine weave.
+Our Forest Green Grenadine Tie, pictured above is made with a Grenadine weave.
 It has a fine three-dimensional weave and is a classic mainstay for the tie connoisseur and grabatologist.

 Only two of today’s textile mills can produce grenadines, making it very rare to come by.
-A Green Grenadine tie will add a level of refined sophistication that no other green tie could achieve.
+We challenge another green tie to reach the level of refined sophistication of a Green Grenadine tie.